 Usually, we started every lesson in the same way.
 First, I asked him to tell me what he did last week/weekend so he could activate past tenses.
-He had to also ask some questions using the grammar constructions we had covered so far.
+He also had to ask some questions using the grammar constructions we had covered so far.

-Once again, it might seem strange but keep in mind that most of the time, students talk far more often than they ask questions.
+Once again, it might seem strange, but keep in mind that most of the time, students talk far more often than they ask questions.
 Thus, the imbalance ensues.

-In the extreme cases, someone might be able to talk quite fluently and still not be able to ask a question without hesitation.
+In extreme cases, someone might be able to talk quite fluently and still not be able to ask a question without hesitation.
 This can cripple almost any conversation.

-- teaching Mathew how to activate his vocabulary
+Teaching Mathew how to activate his vocabulary

 The main focus during this period was learning as many words as possible.
 On average, Mathew learned between 35-40 words each day.

-- Listening and writing
+Listening and writing

-This is the time when Mathew started reading a couple of articles per week, as well as listening to News in Slow German for at least 30-40 minutes each day.
+It was the time when Mathew started reading a couple of articles per week, as well as listening to News in Slow German for at least 30-40 minutes each day.

 As you probably recall, he didn’t listen to anything or anyone else but me for the first months.
 Understandably, his comprehension, at the very beginning, was very low.
 He could get only

 about 20-25% of what he heard during the first couple of days.
 But what happened next blew his mind.

 His comprehension rose to about 80 % within 2-3 weeks.
-After that, he switched to listening to the normal German radio.
+After that, he switched to listening to the regular German radio.

 Were his listening skills perfect when he took his exam?
 Of course not.
-They are always one of the most difficult things to improve.
-But as you could see, they were definitely good enough to pass a listening part of the test.
+They are always one of the most challenging things to improve.
+But as you could see, they were good enough to pass a listening part of the test.

-- Utilizing passive learning
+Utilizing passive learning

 That’s why I taught Mathew how to surround himself with a language to get even more out of his studies.

 It was the most boring period of our preparation.
 In addition to doing all the previously mentioned things, I started teaching Mathew how to solve and approach all the parts of the exam.
 It doesn’t sound exciting, but it’s a crucial element if you want to pass a certificate.
 You need to create a habit of solving different examination parts in a particular manner.

-Of course, it might not be easy to start applying it to your own learning right from the start.
+Of course, it might not be easy to start applying it to your learning right from the start.
 After all, it requires a little bit different approach to language learning than the one which is commonly accepted, but it works like a charm.

 If you ever replicate this strategy, please drop me a message and let me know how it went.